digidem/mapeo-core-docs/client-docs/README.md

 Get the http URL pointing to the desired blob.
 Note that this is _synchronous_ and returns the contructed URL.

-### DataType
+### MapeoDoc

-A DataType represents application-specific data.
-Each DataType has a schema that it adheres to, which can be used on the application level as well as for querying purposes at the core level.
-This API provides a CRUD interface to manage and work with such data.
+A MapeoDoc represents a record that is stored in the Mapeo database.
+Every MapeoDoc is made up of a set of "common" fields (i.e. defined for all docs, referred to as the MapeoCommon type) and application-specific fields defined by a MapeoValue type.
+Each MapeoValue has a schema that it adheres to, which can be used on the application level as well as for querying purposes at the core level.
+The MapeoDoc API provides a CRUD interface to manage and work with such data.

-DataTypes are exposed on the client as fields on the project client instance.
+The MapeoDoc API for a MapeoValue is exposed on the client as fields on the project instance.
 These fields are not prefixed with `$`.
 For example, accessing the interface for an application-defined "observation" type would be done so using `project.observation`.
-DataTypes provide an event emitter-like interface so it can emit and subscribe to events.
+MapeoDocs provide an event emitter-like interface so it can emit and subscribe to events.

 #### Types